 Students must hold a valid U.S. Driver's License in order to take the Defensive Driving Course.
 Defensive Driving and Van Driver's Training is highly recommended before enrolling in NUR 226.
 The course is offered free to Berea College students.
 Students are responsible for contacting Public Safety to enroll in the course and are required to submit a copy of their certification of completion to the administrative assistant for Departmental files at the completion of the course.
-A student age 26 or older is not required to take either the Defensive Driving or Van Driver's Training Course to be an eligible driver.
+A student age 26 or older is not required to take either the Defensive Driving or Van Driver's Training Course to be an eligible driver, but is required to fill out an application with Motor Pool to be approved to drive College vehicles.